Jair4x/se-scst/README.md

 - Tips (US$)

 ## Install/Demo
-Just enter this link and import it to your overlays: https://overlays.batary.dev/share/cmekyyqof0003l506whm9ehip
+Just enter this link and import it to your overlays: https://overlays.batary.dev/share/cmf0u5kmx0001js061c0wr0gn

-Demo: https://streamable.com/7bit14 (it's in spanish, and with salsa on the background, the perfect demonstration)
+~~Demo: https://streamable.com/7bit14 (it's in spanish, and with salsa on the background, the perfect demonstration)~~ Deprecated, will make another one soon-ish.

 Do note that the import link has its code obfuscated, even though this repo has the non-obfuscated version.
 Also, if you plan on modifying something, feel free to fork this and pull request or open an issue.
 But don't remove the "watermark", at most, just edit it to add your username if you feel like you contributed enough.
 Don't just delete it to claim it as your own, don't be a dick.